MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/container_ecosystem.md

 ## Components in a container ecosystem

-Windows Server Containers are a key component of a large container ecosystem.
+Windows Containers are a key component of a large container ecosystem.
 We’re working across the industry to deliver developer choice at each layer of the solution stack.

 The container ecosystem provides ways to manage containers, share containers and develop apps that run in containers.